RychardHunt/hodl-invest/README.md

 As an administrator, I want to be able to change the trading parameters.

+2/12/16 5-6PM Meeting Notes:
+Discuss general scope of the project.
+Wireframed the design of the project.
+Decided on foundamental steps to take regarding the project.

 Core Team:
 Wei Cheng (Richard) Guo - Product Manager/Full Stack Developer:
 Provide requirements and develop user login and portfolio allocations page.